vvscode/docs/docs/tutorials/tutorials-ios/build-an-ios-address-book-contact-picker.md

 ---
-title: "Build an iOS Address Book Contact Picker"
+title: Build an iOS Address Book Contact Picker
+excerpt: >-
-excerpt: "In this tutorial you will learn how to create a contacts app for iOS that uses the Sinch SDK to make app-to-phone calls."
+  In this tutorial you will learn how to create a contacts app for iOS that uses the Sinch SDK to make app-to-phone calls.
 ---
 In this tutorial, we will be creating a contacts app for iOS that uses the Sinch SDK to make [app-to-phone calls](https://www.sinch.com/products/voice/).
 To get the most out of this tutorial, you will need a basic understanding of the following areas: